ghartsel/RapidMarkup/README.md

 Motivation for this tool:

-- The belief that ASCII-based editors and markup are inadequate for serious technical documentation (documentation is not email), and that content cannot be entirely decoupled from presentation (form does follow function).
+- The belief that ASCII-based editors and markup are inadequate for serious technical documentation (documentation is *not* email), and that content cannot be entirely decoupled from presentation (form *does* follow function).
 - This mechanism permits semantic highlighting independent of the rendered format, which a strength ReStructuredText already holds over Markdown.
 - Single-source documentation is supported at a high level.
-LibreOffice documents can be formatted for high usability and are easily published in native or PDF format for document review or publishing.
-Markup combined with CSS gives you the desired online presentation from the same source document.
+LibreOffice documents can be formatted for high usability and are easily published in native or PDF offline formats for document review or publishing.
+Markup processors combined with CSS give you the online presentation format from the same source document.
-- WYSIWYG authoring tools, when simply configured and not burdened with excessive features, is a more productive authoring environment than simple ASCII text editors.
-The time saved and enhanced quality of using LibreOffice far outweighs the convenience of never having to leave the keyboard.
+- WYSIWYG authoring tools, when simply configured and not burdened with excessive features, provide a more productive authoring environment than simple ASCII text editors.
+The time saved and enhanced quality of using LibreOffice far outweighs the convenience of "never having to leave the keyboard."
-- Under-the-hood LibreOffice is XML and XML is a natural representation for documentation, which tends to have a hierarchical structure.
+- Under-the-hood LibreOffice is XML and XML is a natural representation for documentation, which typically has an hierarchical structure.

 ## Prerequisites